Battle of the Chaouia

 Historical context

-Conquest of Morocco truly began with the Chaouia expedition, aimed at securing Casablanca's hinterland.
-Local tribes attempted to halt French advance through mass attacks, but firepower and mobility of colonial columns made the difference.
+The conquest of Morocco truly began with the Chaouia expedition, aimed at securing the hinterland of Casablanca.
+Local tribes tried to halt the French advance with mass attacks, but firepower and the mobility of colonial columns made the difference.
+The campaign, launched in August 1907, lasted eleven months including seven of active operations, with at least twenty-nine battles; Chaouia tribes had already shifted to bled siba against the Makhzen before the French arrival.

 Tactics

-Column warfare, massive use of artillery and infantry in square to resist cavalry charges.
-Pincer progression, capture and fortification of strategic villages.
+Column warfare, massive use of artillery and infantry squares to resist cavalry charges.
+Pincer advances, capture and fortification of strategic villages.
+Chaoui fighters practiced the equestrian technique known as 'Zenatia': rapid charges with fire while pivoting in the saddle to harass French infantry before withdrawing.

 Consequences

-Victory in the Chaouia definitively secured Casablanca and gave France military mastery of the plain.
-It precipitated establishment of the French protectorate over all of western Morocco in the following years.
+Victory in the Chaouia definitively secured Casablanca and gave France military control of the plain.
+It hastened the establishment of the French protectorate over western Morocco in the following years.
+General Drude, who arrived on 7 August 1907 after the bombardment of Casablanca, was replaced by General d'Amade on 5 January 1908; Chaoui resistance nevertheless fueled a broader uprising across Moroccan territory.